Reverb: marketplace guide

 On ChannelEngine

-On the Setup page of your Reverb marketplace, add the token to the API access token field.
-API tokens for Reverb do not expire, so you do not need to refresh the token at a later date.
+In Setup, Connection, add your API token to the API access token field.
+API tokens for Reverb do not expire; you do not need to refresh the token at a later date.

-Under the Plugin-specific settings section, go through the following options:
+In Plugin-specific settings, go through the following options:

 - Send buyer notification after shipment export - this option is enabled by default, and automatically sends notification emails to your buyers as soon as a Reverb shipment is confirmed on ChannelEngine.